sdiehl28/baseball-analytics/README.md

 Major League Baseball (MLB) data in preparation for easy analysis with Pandas or SQL.

-The end result will be a set of csv files, with data types per column in associated csv files, which can be loaded into Pandas or any database.
+The result is a set of csv files, with optimized data types per column in associated csv files, which can be loaded into Pandas or any database.

+The resulting data is not published as it is several gigabytes in length.
+Over 25 data integrity tests are included to ensure that the scripts worked properly.

-Examples of baseball data analysis will be provided later in the form of Jupyter Notebooks.
+Examples of baseball data analysis will be provided soon in the form of Jupyter Notebooks.

 ## MLB Data Overview